 If you or a loved one is injured on an escalator or elevator, you have certain legal rights.
 An Atlanta escalator/elevator accident lawyer can help you to take action after an accident so you can obtain compensation available to you under Georgia law.

-To learn more about how we can help, contact Millar & Mixon, LLC.
+To learn more about how we can help, contact The Millar Law Firm.
 Call us today at 404-620-4301 or fill out our online form.
 We can provide a free consultation about your case.

 Who is at Risk of Elevator and Escalator Accidents?